MythosL/veve-nft-bot/README.md

 # veve-nft-bot
-This is a tool to automatically click on the Veve app at the exact moment an NFT drop happens.
+This is a tool to automatically buy you a nft on the Veve app at the exact moment the drop happens.
 It can be used with multiple phones simultaneously.

 **IMPORTANT: This program uses some deprecated features and has not been updated since 2021.
 It has not been adjusted for newr veve features and updates.**